timrodz/javascript_scratchpad/README.md

 # javascript_scratchpad

-A collection of examples/tutorials/projects developed with javascript.
+A collection of examples/tutorials/projects developed with javascript.s